 Another study found that supplementing with the alpha-galactosidase enzyme reduced gassiness in subjects compared to those in the placebo group.

-H2: Can you take digestive enzymes and probiotics together?
 You can take digestive enzymes and probiotics together.
 Indeed, taking them together can ensure you get the best of both worlds!

 Taking probiotics can help create a healthy environment for your digestive system, even stimulating the creation of helpful enzymes.
 Taking digestive enzyme supplements can help improve your body’s process of digestion, breaking down food and allowing your body to absorb the nutrients it needs to function.
 Taking them together can help promote the health of your gut and the effectiveness of your digestive processes – and cut down on frustrating symptoms while you’re at it.
 There’s no evidence to suggest that probiotics and digestive enzymes will interact negatively in your system.